 A person can create a calorie deficit by reducing the number of calories they eat, increasing their activity levels, or both.

 Maintaining a calorie deficit is an important part of weight loss, but it is not the whole picture.
-This is because calories are not the only thing to affect weight.
+This is because calories

 To lose 1–2 pounds (lb) per week, a person would need to eat 500–1,000 calories fewer than the number of calories their body needs per day.

-If a person is sedentary, meaning that they only move as much as they need to live independently but do not exercise or engage in other physical activities, they should start to get 30 minutes of exercise each day, if possible.
+If a person is sedentary, meaning that they only move as much as they need to live independently but do not exercise or engage in other physical activities, they should start to get

 A person can replace some higher calorie foods with lower calorie foods, increase their water intake, and eat more fiber to feel full.